 Trademark

-Use A Trademark to Direct Traffic.
+How To Use Trademarks to Direct Traffic.

 Commercial success or failure of a product often is determined by ready identification by the consumer.
-A trademark is capable of identifying a particular manufacturer or seller's products or services from the products of another.
+A trademark is capable of distinguishing a particular manufacturer or seller's products or services from the products of another.
+Trademark law furthers the goal of ready identification of the source of goods by regulating the proper use of trademarks.
+When marks are used to identify the source of services, they are called service marks.
+Proper use of a trademark in association with goods or services directs traffic to the manufacturer or seller of the product or service.

 Be Thoughtful in Product Development.